NREL/HIPSTER/Readme.md

    - ecoinventdata: data folder location for ecoinvent data files.
    - image: data folder for the IMAGE files
    - HIPSTERdata: data folder for the files for running
-   - ReEDS:tm:_data: data folder for the ReEDS:tm: input files from the ReEDS:tm:-HIPSTER framework.
+   - ReEDS<sup>TM</sup>_data: data folder for the ReEDS<sup>TM</sup> input files from the ReEDS<sup>TM</sup>-HIPSTER framework.
    - output: folder for the output results

  - **flags**
      - correct uncertainty: correction of uncertainty issues in the ecoinvent dataset.
      - mc_foreground: monte carlo of the foreground inventory to be done.
      - lca: flag for doing life cycle assessment calculations
      - lca_activity_modification: life cycle inventory needs to be modified if required.
-This is required for developing HIPSTER because this makes sure the market mix for US grid mix electricity within ecoinvent is updated with the ReEDS:tm: generated US grid mix.
-Thus all activities in the background LCI uses ReEDS:tm: grid mix.
+This is required for developing HIPSTER because this makes sure the market mix for US grid mix electricity within ecoinvent is updated with the ReEDS<sup>TM</sup> generated US grid mix.
+Thus all activities in the background LCI uses ReEDS<sup>TM</sup> grid mix.
      - run_database_editor: flag for running the database editor which edits the old database and updates it with new information.
 Also stores the database in a project.
      - run_database_reader: flag for running the database reader which reads the ecoinvent data and stores it in a project.
      - regional_sensitivity: flag for changing regions and performing sensitivity on regions without changing the input excel file.